6 Ways to Demonstrate Skills and Behaviours in End Point Assessment

 1. Talk about yourself

-Write or speak in the first person.
+We advise apprentices to write or speak in the first person.
 This means saying “I” and not “we”.
 By doing this, you put emphasis and weight on what you singularly did to apply your knowledge, skills and behaviours against the apprenticeship standard.

 If your team were involved in a task, make sure to highlight your role.
 For example: